Operational Vita Writing Tips

 Administrative Support

-Pro tip: If you’re an experienced professional (even if that experience lies beneath your desired field), omit the obvious skills.
-Younger professionals can include such skills as time management, ability to meet deadlines, and even familiarity with office etiquette rules for employees.
+Pro tip: If you’re an experienced professional (even if that experience lies beneath your desired field), omit the obvious qualifications.
+Younger professionals can include such competencies as time management, ability to meet deadlines, and even familiarity with office etiquette rules for employees.

 Target the skills towards the desired career